The Ultimate Guide to Safe and Unsafe Human Foods for Dogs and Puppies

 When serving fish for dogs, make sure it's cooked thoroughly to kill bacteria or parasites.
 Make sure all bones have been removed before serving, also.
 Although you can prepare fish however you like for your dog, you might want to stick to baking, steaming, or grilling, as you want to avoid seasoning or anything fried.

-For a complete protein intake, consider pairing these safe proteins with Superior Care Pet's high-quality dog food, designed to support muscle development and energy levels.
+For a complete protein intake, consider pairing these safe proteins with Nature's Protection's high-quality dog food, designed to support muscle development and energy levels.

 Grains